 - salt & pepper

 - To a small bowl add balsamic vinegar, dijon mustard, honey, dry basil, salt, and pepper.
-Whisk together and slowly add in the canola oil whisking the entire time.
+Whisk together and slowly add in the olive oil whisking the entire time.

 - Remove the chicken from the refrigerator and start to assemble the kabobs.